Étale algebra

 In commutative algebra, an étale algebra over a field is a special type of algebra, one that is isomorphic to a finite product of finite separable field extensions.
-These may also be called separable algebras, though the latter term is sometimes used in a broader sense.
+An étale algebra is a special sort of commutative separable algebra.

 Definitions

 Let K be a field.
 Let L be a commutative unital associative K-algebra.
 Then L is called an étale K-algebra if any one of the following equivalent conditions holds:

 Examples

 The $\mathbb{Q}$-algebra $\mathbb{Q}(i)$ is étale because it is a finite separable field extension.